Unfortunately we live in a world where society will judge an individual based on their physical appearance.

 For instance, I am easily the best looking man that has ever walked the Earth.
 I mean, seriously, I make Tom Cruise look like he popped out of a trash can.

 Due to my divine looks, most of society assumes that I am a stuck-up womanizer that hooked up with multiple Playboy Playmates on a single night.
-It’s frustrating, even if they are half-true.
+It’s frustrating.

 They are oblivious to the fact that she is actually a graduate of Yale University and an all-around awesome person to have a conversation with.